NBTSolutions/Leaflet.VectorTiles/README.md

             ...
         },
         featureGroup: <L.FeatureGroup>, // holdes all layers in this tile
-        loaded: <Boolean> // has this tile finished loading }
+        loaded: <Boolean>, // has this tile finished loading
+        valid: <Boolean> // is the tile still on the map (false if the tile has been unloaded) }
 }
 ```